RossSodermark72/IT-Security-Scripts-and-Incident-Response/README.md

 3. Projects launched for query maintenance

 # Crowdstrike MITRE TACTICS AND TECHNIQUES CUSTOM DETECTION LOCATED IN CROWDSTRIKE BRANCH OF THIS REPOSITORY
+1. Targets specific MITRE Tactics and Sub Tactics
+2. Heavy Focus on post exploitation and account discovery

 # TODO
 1. Finish Powershell script for running processes